UA-141369524-4

-And especially if you’re not a green tea taste fan, but like the idea of its healthy benefits, you can make a cold brew tea with oolong that’s more mild tasting.
+And especially if you’re not a green tea bitter taste fan, but like the idea of its healthy benefits, you can make a cold brew tea with oolong that’s more mild tasting.

 And the lower preparing temperatures for green and oolong help to prevent burning the tea leaves that would yield a bitter taste.
-With cold brew tea, there’s no worries!

 …I first learned about brewing cooler tea temps when I was doing research and interviewing tea experts and sommeliers on the perfect green tea brewing temperature, writing for healthy lifestyle publications.

 And that’s when I heard about oolong tea, that’s not as common in the western world.
 It’s imported mostly from mountainous areas in Asia.
+But oolong has come a 00-long way as many grocery stores carry with the common tea shelf brands.

 The difference is in the oxidation process.